How to Apply

 Current seniors should apply for the Marymount MBA during their senior year.
 Contact an MBA advisor at (310) 303-7273 for application requirements.
 All other applicants can apply via the MCU graduate application.

 Graduate students may be eligible for financial aid.
 Complete your Free Application for Federal Student Aid (FAFSA) application to see if you qualify.
-(Marymount’s school code is: 010474) Schedule an appointment with MCU’s Office of Financial Aid to learn what options are available.
+(Marymount’s school code is: 010474) Schedule an appointment with MCU’s Office of Student Financial Services to learn what options are available.

 Applicants must hold a bachelor’s degree from an accredited institution.
 Our admissions committee engages in a holistic review process when reading and evaluating each application.
 While we review your academic aptitude for successfully pursuing graduate study, we are also interested in your accomplishments, career goals and personal qualities that fit well with the Marymount culture.
 Our objective is to discover who you are as an individual and how you might benefit from the opportunities available at Marymount.